 AVERAGE COST: $varies; One way from Anchorage to Fairbanks in July is $259 per person aged 12-64.

 See Related: Alaska Railroad Review: GoldStar or Adventure Class?

 Your Food Budget

-A traveler’s food budget is difficult to estimate as every person’s needs and desires are different.
+A traveler’s food budget is difficult to estimate as every person’s needs and desires differ.
 If you’re planning a budget trip to Alaska, you can find affordable restaurants almost everywhere that you’ll visit.

-Alternately, you can go to a grocery store and make your own meals in your room or at your campsite.
-On the other hand, if you have complicated dietary restrictions or prefer high-end, fancy restaurants, you won’t have any trouble finding establishments that can meet your needs in most places in Alaska too.
+Alternatively, you can go to a grocery store and make meals in your room or at your campsite.
+On the other hand, if you have complicated dietary restrictions or prefer high-end, fancy restaurants, you won’t have any trouble finding establishments that can meet your needs in most places in Alaska, too.

 You can estimate your daily food cost based on what you’ve spent on other vacations in the past.
 Add a little extra for good measure to make sure you’re covered, but you won’t likely spend much more on food in Alaska than the amount you spend at home or on any other trip.

 See Related: Best Breweries in Fairbanks, Alaska